daniel-1789/dstack_Pluralsight_ML/readme.md

 ## Aborted Effort
 When I first looked into this problem, I had initially considered using cosine similarity for the User Assessments.
 With all of the assessments having numeric values it seemed a reasonable mechanism.
 However, this entailed creating a column for every assessment type and the code to an **extremely** long time to run, even with this limited dataset.
 Moreover, it became clear that even were the performance issues to be overcome, it was not a good model.
 There were users who took no assessments - which made them identical to other users who took no assessments, as I needed to give them some numeric value (0).
 In the end, this did not appear a good model to use.

+I can think of some models where I would be able to make use of cosine similarity with missing values.
+For example, when rating movies, one could have a simple -1, 0, +1 rating.
+A 0 in such an example might work reasonably well for neutral or no opinion.
+Netflix has such a rating system - you can give a movie a thumb's up or a thumb's down.
+This does not work well with assessments - a 0 score is very different from not taking the assessment.

 ## Three-Axis Jaccard Distance
 Instead, I made use of three axes of Jaccard distance.
 I set up three axes of distance -- for assessments, classes examined, and self-described interests.

 Jaccard similarity is used to compare sets.
 It is the cardinality of the intersection of two sets divided by the union of the two sets.
 I added some code to make the similarity between empty sets as 0 (so as to avoid divide by zero error).
 Given the most similar (identical) sets would have a 1 under this model, I subtracted the result from 1 to get a distance.

 I settled on making use of a set compare given the wide variety of interests, courses, and assessments.
-This avoided hoops I ran into when attempting to make use of cosine similarity.
+This avoided the many hoops I ran into when attempting to make use of cosine similarity.

 ### Assessments
 One thing I did not want to lose on assessments were the scores.
 I wanted similarity between people who took assessments in a given area to have some similarity but I wanted even greater similarity if their levels of experience were similar.